ptums/unleashedpotentiallifecoaching-web/README.md

 ## TO DOS

-- Build out Reviews Page
-- Build out Twilio Email APIs and Footer functionality
+- Build out Twilio Email APIs and Form functionality
 - Mobile Menu/Mobile Review
-- Bring over JSON LD Schemas
+- Make sure all components have tests and pages have snapshots
+- Find the perfect banner images